Female infertility - Etiology

 -

 Q. What is a Luteal phase defect?
-Does it cause infertility?
+Does it cause infertility? - It is inadequate production of progesterone by corpus luteum

 - Progesterone is required to prepare the uterine endometrium for implantation